ScreenPyHQ/screenpy_examples/screenpy_examples/screenpy_selenium/the_internet/features_unittest/README.md

 ## Running the Tests

-To run the tests, call the following in the project root folder:
+Navigate to the features_pytest folder:

+    cd your_projects/screenpy_examples/the_internet/features_unittest/

-    python -m unittest features/*
+    python -m unittest